 - Patagonia “Iron-Clad Guarantee” is similar to REI.
 If you are not satisfied with their products, you can return for replacement, repair or refund – except in case of extreme wear which would be repaired at a reasonable fee.

 - The North Face TNF protection covers the “original owner against manufacturing defects in materials and workmanship for the lifetime of the product.”
 In this case, The North Face will repair or replace the item for you.
 Some exceptions apply.

 - Arc’teryx Limited Warranty and Practical Product Lifespan: Arc’teryx customer service is also one of a kind.
 Items can be returned up to 60 days after the purchase, and items protected under our Limited Warranty will be replaced or repaired at the discretion of Arc’teryx for the practical product lifespan.
 Product damaged through wear and tear, misuse, or neglect may be repaired at a reasonable price.
 Items covered under our Limited Warranty (like Apparel) will be replaced or repaired at the discretion of Arc’teryx for the practical product lifespan, which will be determined in the reasonable discretion of an authorized Arc’teryx Customer Service representative.

 - Outdoor Research® Infinite Guarantee® is similar to Arc’teryx and states that gear is guaranteed to perform throughout the lifetime of the item.

 - RAB® Warranty: The guarantee covers the original owner, with proof of purchase, for the usable lifetime of the product.

 - Marmot Warranty: where they warrant every product they make to be free of manufacturer defects.

-Any other recommendation to add?
+Any other recommendations to add?
 Any feedback on these products?
 Please comment below!